 Email impersonation, also known as email spoofing, is a phishing attack where a cyber criminal fraudulently impersonates a legitimate source, typically via email, to trick the recipient into an action that benefits the attacker.
 The goal is to trick the recipient into believing they are interacting with a trusted source, such as a company executive or colleague, and to take specific action.
 Impersonation attacks often involve the attacker using a display name that mimics a legitimate entity, hoping the recipient won’t check the actual email address.

-On the other hand, email spoofing is a technique used in email impersonation attacks to make the email appear to come from a different sender.
+On the other hand, email spoofing is a technique used in email impersonation attacks to make the email appear to originate from a different sender.
 In spoofing, the attacker forges the email’s “From” address to make it appear as if it came from a trusted source.
 Spoofing is often used to aid phishing attacks by making the message seem more legitimate and trustworthy.

 In summary, email impersonation is pretending to be a trusted source, while spoofing makes the email appear to come from a different sender.
 Both attacks trick targeted recipients into taking an action that benefits the attacker.